yunusserhat/Github/content/authors/admin/_index.md

 highlight_name: true
 ---

-As a researcher with a PhD, I specialise in leveraging big data, machine learning, deep learning, and computer vision to address complex challenges across various domains.
-My work is driven by the transformative potential of data science and AI, particularly Large Language Models (LLMs) and Multimodal Large Language Models (MLLMs), to develop innovative solutions.
-Proficient in Python, R, and SQL, I also have a strong interest in Geographic Information Systems (GIS) for spatial analysis.
-Currently, I am focused on integrating geoinformation and computer vision with LLMs and MLLMs to push the boundaries of AI capabilities.
+As a researcher with a PhD, I specialise in leveraging big data, machine learning, deep learning, and geospatial analytics to solve complex real-world problems.
+My expertise includes spatial and spatiotemporal analyses, remote sensing through satellite imagery, and the integration of geographic information systems with advanced artificial intelligence models.
+I have practical experience with cloud platforms and am proficient in data analysis and deep learning frameworks.
+Recently, my research has expanded into Vision-based Large Language Models and Multimodal AI, exploring innovative solutions at the intersection of AI and geospatial data science.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/yunusserhatbicakci_phd_cv.pdf" "newtab" >}}resume{{< /staticref >}}.